 ahmad-odeh-TK_WT3dl2tw-unsplash (1)

 How do you react in a stressful, emotional or conflict situation?
 How do your friends or family respond to such challenges?
-The Karpman Drama Triangle, also known as the Rescue Triangle, defines the common subconscious roles, and resulting dysfunctional behaviours, we take on in these situations.
+The Karpman Drama Triangle, also known as the Rescue Triangle, defines the common subconscious roles.
+And the resulting dysfunctional behaviours, we take on in these situations.

 Dr Stephen Karpman, an expert in Transactional Analysis, defined the model in the 1960s.
 This shows the roles and dysfunctional interrelationships of people facing this sort of conflict situation.